 We found 7 endocrinologists who accept Medicare near Tulsa, OK.

-Dr. Ralph Duda works as an endocrinologist.
-He is an in-network provider for Medicare insurance.
+Dr. Ralph Duda is an endocrinologist in Tulsa, OK.
+He is in-network for Medicare insurance.
 Dr. Duda studied medicine at Northwestern University, Feinberg School of Medicine.
 He has received the following distinction: Oklahoma Super Doctors.

-Dr. David Jelley's specialties are adult endocrinology and pediatric endocrinology.
-Dr. Jelley studied medicine at the University of Oklahoma College of Medicine.
-He honors Medicare insurance.
-He has received the following distinction: Oklahoma Super Doctors.
+Dr. David Jelley is a specialist in adult endocrinology and pediatric endocrinology.
+He works in Tulsa, OK.
+Dr. Jelley accepts Medicare insurance.
+He attended medical school at the University of Oklahoma College of Medicine.
+He has received professional recognition including the following: Oklahoma Super Doctors.

 Conditions / Treatments